Hope you’ve got a fresh glass of milk (standard, oat, almond, or otherwise), because National Oreo Cookie Day is right around the corner!

 As you can see, the pink and green Oreos experienced nearly all their demand during the weeks of Jan 24 and 31, dropped significantly by early February, and became nearly nonexistent for the rest of the year as the cookies were no longer available.

 Even still, those two weeks were enough to propel this specialty cookie to the top of the end of year list.

 So what is the best oreo flavor?

 Based on consumer demand, it seems that the Best Oreo is classic Oreos by far (at least on the Amazon U.S. marketplace).
-Among the many Oreo varieties, the favorite oreo flavor is Oreo Chocolate Creme, closely followed by The Most Stuf.
+Among the many Oreo varieties, the favorite oreo flavor in 2021 was the Lady Gaga Oreo, followed closely by Golder Oreos.

 Don’t worry if your favorite oreo flavor didn’t make the top of the list, that just means more for you.
 Whichever “stuf” you choose to indulge in on National Oreo Cookie Day, we hope our data analysis makes the moment a little sweeter.